 …So you and the hiring team can both assess your mutual compatibility.

-Your hiring manager may ask questions that seem trivial — for example about a foreign country mentioned on your resume, or about pets.
+Your hiring manager may ask questions that seem trivial—for example, questions about a foreign country mentioned on your resume, or about pets.
 In fact they may be attempting to get to know you better on a personal level, to find out whether you will be someone they’d like to see in the office everyday.

 A few other interview dos and don’ts

-- Remember the names of the hiring team
+- DO remember the names of the hiring team

-- Ask for clarification if you don’t understand a question
+- DO ask for clarification if you don’t understand a question

-- Answer the questions you’re asked as best you can, and ask whether you answered sufficiently if you’re unsure
+- DO answer the questions you’re asked as best you can, and ask whether you answered sufficiently if you’re unsure

-- Pause if you need time to think
+- DO pause if you need time to think

-- Send a thank-you note or email as soon as possible that addresses specific and relevant issues you discussed during the interview
+- DO send a thank-you note or email as soon as possible that addresses specific and relevant issues you discussed during the interview

 - DON’T assume the hiring team remembers your resume